 Law is not on your side

 Almost always, if we are talking about an ad hoc local law regarding anonymity (and later it will be clear why).
-A specific order can give a hint: there are our interests, interests of the social group we belong to and interests of the government.
+A specific order can give a hint: there are our interests, the interests of the social group we belong to, and the interests of the government.

 Right and Wrong

-Creation of a complex system which combines anonymous options and processes of identification is a complicated task.
-Complicated enough that today there is no country with a variety of anonymity options and thorough attitude to privacy.
-Therefore, amounts of data collected on each Internet user or citizen, in general, are tremendous and can be used without people' concern.
+The creation of a complex system that combines anonymous options and processes of identification is a complicated task.
+Complicated enough that today there is no country with a variety of anonymity options and a thorough attitude to privacy.
+Therefore, the amounts of data collected on each Internet user or citizen, in general, are tremendous and can be used without people's concern.

 To join the majority of online and offline communities, you need to identify yourself and agree to the terms of services.
-Otherwise, you will not be able to participate in the life of the community you've chosen — legislative limitations force an individual to make an exchange of personal information to certain benefits.
+Otherwise, you will not be able to participate in the life of the community you've chosen — legislative limitations force an individual to make exchange personal information for certain benefits.

-Anonymity is still perceived as a sign of possible danger which should be controlled all over the world (despite the recommendations of international committees regarding it).
+Anonymity is still perceived as a sign of possible danger that should be controlled all over the world (despite the recommendations of international committees regarding it).
 The only difference in the approach of different countries is in the forms of limitations they require.
-While France controls import, export and connected operations with equipment for encryption, China forbids users to share any information without identifying themselves.
-The same happened to the apps, which prevented users from being tracked — Chinese citizens had to 'say goodbye' to many VPN apps in 2017.
+While France controls import, export, and connected operations with equipment for encryption, China forbids users to share any information without identifying themselves.
+The same happened to the apps, which prevented users from being tracked — Chinese citizens had to say goodbye to many VPN apps in 2017.

 Tor — on the guard of everything

 In the ongoing investigation, there is a serious demand from Republicans to the whistleblower: this person as an original accuser should appear in court.
-Even the opportunity to talk about the disclosure of whistleblower's identity points at the vulnerability of legal protection for anonymous informants.
-The more significant issue is ignorance: the importance of anonymity hasn't been widely discussed, the law regarding it is ambiguous and weak.
-When the identity is disclosed, neither anonymity nor confidentiality has its value.
+Even the opportunity to talk about the disclosure of a whistleblower's identity points to the vulnerability of legal protection for anonymous informants.
+The more significant issue is ignorance: the importance of anonymity hasn't been widely discussed, and the law regarding it is ambiguous and weak.
+When the identity is disclosed, neither anonymity nor confidentiality has value.

 Popular misconceptions are the key to a mostly negative perception of anonymity in our society.
-Let's think of the following: social surveys show that more people stick to the idea that identity police reduces the rate of hate speeches and bullying online.
-It doesn't work as planned, because we have an example of real life: people may commit a crime and don't hide their identity, they discriminate and harass with numbers of witnesses.
-Crime will always be a crime, with anonymity or not.
-Anonymity is about many things: private space, possession of personal information, access to vital resources, protection of human rights.
+Let's think of the following: social surveys show that more people stick to the idea that identity police reduce the rate of hate speeches and bullying online.
+It doesn't work as planned, because we have an example of real life: people may commit a crime and don't hide their identity, they discriminate against and harass a number of witnesses.
+Crime will always be a crime, anonymity or not.
+Anonymity is about many things: private space, possession of personal information, access to vital resources, and protection of human rights.
 And yes, sometimes about crime.

-Living in the age of technologies, don't forget to protect yourself — there is a bunch of methods which keep your information secure and ensure your fundamental right for privacy.
+Living in the age of technology, don't forget to protect yourself — there are a bunch of methods that keep your information secure and ensure your fundamental right to privacy.